heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 2. The configuration SHOULD use specific JWT claims to prevent any JWT signed by the JWT Issuer from being used to impersonate any Resource Server principal.
 3. When a Workload Platform contains multiple Tenants, the configuration SHOULD NOT solely rely on JWT claims that can be controlled by any Tenant.
+The configuration MAY rely on a "tenant" claim, if the claim value is issuer-controlled and corresponds to a single Tenant.
 4. The configuration SHOULD NOT permit the transcription of JWT claims to the Resource Server principal without performing additional validation.